LambdaHack/LambdaHack/README.md

 Compilation and installation
 ----------------------------

+Some pre-compiled game binaries are available through the [release page] [11] and from the Nix Packages Collection [12].

 The library is best compiled and installed via Cabal (already a part of your OS distribution, or available within [The Haskell Platform] [7]), which also takes care of all the dependencies.
 The latest official